-There are ample of use cases for the Internet of Things in the manufacturing space and obviously various projects have been realized to enhance customer service, improve operations/efficiency and develop new services and revenue sources thanks to digital transformation initiatives, leveraging the Industrial Internet of Things (IIoT).
+That’s not really a surprise as IoT and cyber-physical systems are key in Industry 4.0 and cyber-physical convergence.
+There are ample of use cases for the IoT in the manufacturing space and obviously various projects have been realized to enhance customer service, improve operations/efficiency and develop new services and revenue sources thanks to digital transformation manufacturing initiatives and the usage of IoT in manufacturing companies, leveraging the Industrial IoT (IIoT).

 The Internet of Things to build connected services and increase uptime of robots

-The approach which automation multinational ABB took in the area of industrial robotics is a good example of how these benefits can be achieved.
+The approach which automation multinational and Industry 4.0 pioneer ABB took in the area of industrial robotics is a good example of how these benefits can be achieved.
 In our series of Internet of Things examples we take a look at the initiative and its results.

 As is often the case, ABB was driven by challenges and opportunities that are also valid in many other industries.
 So, regardless of your industry: the case might be useful for you too.
 Note: we have no relationships with any of the mentioned companies and our aim is to inform and inspire.

 The power of the Internet of Things comes from the ability to collect a lot of data and convert that into useful information (Bertil Thorvaldson, Product Manager, ABB Robotics)

 ABB (short for Asea Brown Boveri) is a Swedish-Swiss multinational which is, among others, active in energy and automation.
 One of the main activities of the company is the production of industrial robots and manufacturing services for a variety of industries, ranging from automotive to electronics and, increasingly, the food industry.